SchoolListit/SchoolListIt-Platform/README.md

 # SchoolListIt

 ### Covid-19 has put education at all levels into a tailspin
 Many schools are not going back in a normal fashion this fall, many are using a blended remote/in person model, and some still have not finalized thier plans.
-Fully in-person attendance may not be sustainable if areas with continued outbreak.
+Fully in-person attendance may not be sustainable in areas with continued outbreak.
 Many families are uncomfortable sending thier children into such uncertainty, and are opting out of public school and into homeschooling.

 This creates a particularly tough challenge for many families including
 - students with fewer choices